 If you have an office interview, bring your verification with you to the interview.
-You keep the originals and the Food Assistance worker will make copies.
+You keep the originals and the SNAP worker will make copies.

 If you have a telephone interview, your worker will explain how you can submit your documents.
-Your worker will also tell you if any additional information is needed.
+An eligibility worker will also tell you if any additional information is needed.